ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 <div class="toc"></div>

 We recently had a situation where our 8 node cluster started evicting nodes.
-We were able to jump on and observe what was happening at the time.
+I was able to jump on and observe what was happening at the time.

-We saw massive swap operations and this was causing the heartbeat mechanism to timeout and fail leading to node evictions.
+I saw massive swap operations and this was causing the heartbeat mechanism to timeout and fail leading to node evictions.

 When we looked inside the database we saw a lot of active sessions all running the same SQL: